Elyasb14/tinyweather/docs/proxy.md

 ## installing Prometheus

 There is a script, `scripts/bootstrap_prometheus.sh`.
-This starts prometheus as a systemd service.
+This builds prometheus from source (warning this takes a while) and starts prometheus as a systemd service.

 ## Installing the proxy